Drutajan Express

-Schedule and Stations
+Schedule and stations

-Drutajan express departs from Panchagarh railway station at 7:20 am and reaches Dhaka at 6:10 pm every day.
-It takes 10 hours 40 minutes for a trip.
-The departure from Dhaka is at 8 pm and reaches Panchagarh at 6:35 am every day.
+Drutajan express departs from Panchagarh railway station at 07:20 am and reaches Dhaka at 06:55 pm every day.
+It takes total 10 hours 40 minutes for a trip.
+The departure from Dhaka is at 08:45 pm and reaches Panchagarh at 07:10 am every day.
 The number of coach in the train is 13.
 The train stops at the following stations: